 Not all ASAP reports are protected from punitive action.
 Employees that show an intentional disregard for safety, purposefully and knowingly cause problems, or are involved in criminal activity will be dismissed from the ASAP program.
 If necessary, the FAA will follow up with an independent investigation and legal action where appropriate.

 That ASAP program initially had its share of troubles, with airlines backing out, citing trust issues between the companies and its pilots.
-Still, at least 95 air carriers were involved in the ASAP program.
+Still, at least 95 air carriers are involved in the ASAP program.
 Many of those airlines have also extended their ASAP programs to maintenance personnel, dispatchers, and flight attendants.